Ketamine for Anxiety Treatment in London

-- Generalized Anxiety Disorder (GAD): Characterized by consistent worry, anxiety, and tension, even if there is nothing to bring it on.
+- Generalised Anxiety Disorder (GAD): Characterised by consistent worry, anxiety, and tension, even if there is nothing to bring it on.

-- Panic Disorder: Characterized by repeated episodes of intense fear that bring on physical symptoms such as chest pain, shortness of breath, heart palpitations, dizziness, or abdominal distress.
+- Panic Disorder: Characterised by repeated episodes of intense fear that bring on physical symptoms such as chest pain, shortness of breath, heart palpitations, dizziness, or abdominal distress.

 - Post-Traumatic Stress Disorder (PTSD): Brought on after experiencing or witnessing a life-threatening or traumatic event.

-- Agoraphobia: Characterized by avoidance of places or situations that trigger feelings of anxiety or panic.
+- Agoraphobia: Characterised by avoidance of places or situations that trigger feelings of anxiety or panic.

 What are the common symptoms of anxiety disorders?